Kiwi Aversion Training for dogs

 It only takes ten minutes to put your dog through kiwi aversion training, which is an effective way of deterring your dog from attacking kiwi.
 The Whakatāne Kiwi Trust organises regular training sessions throughout the Whakatāne District.
 You can email us to be kept informed about future kiwi aversion training sessions.

-Guus Knopers is the trainer we use for our Kiwi Aversion Training sessions.
+Guus Knopers is the usual trainer we use for our Kiwi Aversion Training sessions.
 He is the Director of the K9 Detector Dog Centre and is a very knowledgeable and experienced dog trainer and handler.
 Dogs he has trained have worked around the world in the fields of conservation, narcotics, explosives and biosecurity.
 Guus has been certified to conduct kiwi aversion training in line with the national protocols for this method.

 KIWI AVERSION TRAINING